WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 month at Edinburgh Fringe (6 lavalier radio mics and 1 handheld radio mic), totalling around ~£1,500 to Tech Crew.

 We will therefore likely need to increase the price of hiring the radio mic system for hires and shows, however this still needs to be finalised.
+With the whole system costing around £10k, we would likely want to make at least £1,000 - £1,500 back per year from usage of the new system for this to recoup the costs within the mic lifespan.

-> I think it's also important to consider for the theatre shows will this increase their tech costs and is that
+> **I think it's also important to consider for the theatre shows will this increase their tech costs and is that
-> fair/realistic given they're already have limited budgets
+> fair/realistic given they're already have limited budgets?**
+>

-If (for example) we increase prices to £25/channel instead of £15/channel, this would increase the price for Company by £80 to TC.
+> If (for example) we increase prices to £25/channel instead of £15/channel, this would increase the price for Company by £80 to TC.
 But, Company also had to pay for 4 additional WAC mics at £65/mic, so this would still be cheaper.
+>

-For other shows, yeah there may be quite a significant price increase, but this is still much cheaper than hiring from WAC or externally and I think it's a cost increase that will always come at some point as the existing system won't last forever.
+> For other shows, yes there may be quite a significant price increase, but this is still much cheaper than hiring from WAC or externally and I think it's a cost increase that will always come at some point as the existing system won't last forever.

 :::info
 Questions?
-Please ask in the **New Radio Mic System Purchase** in the Discord #projects channel.
+Please ask in the **New Radio Mic System Purchase** thread in the Discord #projects channel.
 :::